johndonneUZH/assignments/SoCo_HS24-group_66-a3/README.md

 This distinction was made to balance thorough exploration in Python and adherence to the assignment guidelines in Java.

-# TIG - A Minimalistic Version Control System
+# TIG Python - A Minimalistic Version Control System

 TIG is a powerful yet lightweight implementation of a version control system, offering advanced operations for managing file states across branches.
 Unlike simpler tools, TIG provides robust support for branching, merging, and resetting, making it a practical alternative for small projects or as an educational tool to understand version control internals.